Austin-Rodrigues/Task_08_Bias_Detection/README.md

 No personally identifiable information included Players anonymized as A to F
-All model metadata logged (model name, version, temperature, timestamp) Null and non significant findings reported accurately Designed for transparency and reproducibility
+All model metadata logged (model name, version, temperature, timestamp) Null and non-significant findings were reported accurately Designed for transparency and reproducibility

 Final Report
-A full academic writeup is provided in:
+A full academic write-up is provided in:
 Report_Nov15.md
 This includes methodology, results, effect sizes, visualizations, bias catalogue, limitations, and future work.